Skip to content

 Experienced and skilled humans are critical to helping companies grow.
 By bringing a modern product mindset into a legacy company, an organization can transform from within.

-Talent is in demand in a lot of areas at these companies, but a big gap I've seen is in experienced engineering leaders, product managers, and .
+Talent is in demand in a lot of areas at these companies, but a big gap I've seen is in experienced engineering leaders, product managers, and product owners.
 There are many other important roles, of course, but those tend to be critical as they can act as evangelists for design thinking, lean, and product-led frameworks and practices.

 Experienced and skilled humans are critical to helping companies grow.
 By bringing a modern product mindset into a legacy company, an organization can transform from within.